PCapid3v/PCapid3v/README.md

 - 📫 How to reach me **pierluigi.capirci89@gmail.com**

-- 📄 Know about my experiences [Hi!
-I'm Pierluigi Capirci, an Italian croupier passionate about coding and cybersecurity.
-I recently completed an intensive 6-month boot camp with Boolean, where I gained comprehensive knowledge and hands-on experience in full-stack development, covering both frontend and backend technologies.](Hi!
-I'm Pierluigi Capirci, an Italian croupier passionate about coding and cybersecurity.
-I recently completed an intensive 6-month boot camp with Boolean, where I gained comprehensive knowledge and hands-on experience in full-stack development, covering both frontend and backend technologies.)
+- 📄 Know about my experiences: Hi!
+I'm Pierluigi Capirci, an Italian croupier passionate about coding and cybersecurity.<br>
+                                I recently completed an intensive 6-month boot camp with Boolean, where I gained comprehensive knowledge and hands-on experience in full-stack development, covering both frontend and backend technologies.

 <h3 align="left">Connect with me:</h3>
 <p align="left">